ChenOst/University-Escape-Room/README.md

 You can start walking around the room freely in search of a way to open the door.

 There are many clues scattered throughout the room, once you found and resolved the clue you will get a hint of the next one that will bring you closer to the exit.

+### Explanation

+At the beginning of the game the player wakes up from his sleep.

+The room is dark to make the player reach the switch of light that is at the exit door.

+On the door the player can find his first clue, we created a easy clue that will lead the player to another area in the room so we allow the player to see the room before it begins with the heavier hints.
 #### Version 1
 In this version we added the basics and created the first thirty seconds of the game, the following list shows all the objects we created: